 Dating and distribution

 It lived from the late Pliocene, 10 – 2 mln years ago.
-It existed on the areas of present South America, mainly Argentina.
+It existed in the areas of present South America, mainly Argentina.
 Most of its fossils were discovered in the province of Entre Rios, La Pampa and Catamarca.

 The appearance – similarity with smilodons?

 The built of the skull made it similar to saber-toothed cats, which means it was adjusted to transferring the strength of neck muscles to long upper canines, which were used to kill prey.
 Powerful forelimbs and the loose-jointed skeleton confirm the hypothesis, which says that the marsupial killed by immobilizing the prey and then doing precisely deep bites driven by big and powerful neck muscles.

 However, there are some prime differences between the South American marsupial and the smilodon.
 The most important one is the fact that smilodons are placental mammals.
 It means that during the pregnancy, the fetus inside the mother’s body is joined with it by the placenta.
-Marsupials, as the name suggests, have got the pouch where infants are transported to grow there till they reach the full independence.
+Marsupials, as the name suggests, have got the pouch where infants are transported to grow there till they reach full independence.

 There are many differences as far as dentition is concerned.
 Thylacosmilus had teeth growing all its life; therefore, the animal had to scrape them regularly, for example by biting bones.
 Huge canines were additionally protected by special jaw involucres, which protected teeth against breakage or excessive wear when the mouth was closed.

 Jaws opened at a very wide angle, which let the marsupial use long canines effectively.
 The consequence of this ability was the low power of the bite.
-However, it was not the disadvantage for the predator of Thylacosmilus sort.
+However, it was not a disadvantage for the predator of Thylacosmilus sort.
 It could kill using only two teeth focusing its strength on sticking them like daggers and not on the power of the bite.

-Apart from canines, the animal had the full set of teeth including short and blunt lower canines as well as other reduced teeth.
+Apart from canines, the animal had a full set of teeth including short and blunt lower canines as well as other reduced teeth.
 However, it probably did not have incisors.